Osmanbey

 Osmanbey is one of the four neighbourhoods (together with Teşvikiye, Maçka and Pangaltı) within the Nişantaşı quarter of the Şişli district in Istanbul, Turkey.

-Osmanbey is also home to the Beth Israel Synagogue built in 1940.
+It is served by the Osmanbey metro station.
+Osmanbey is home to the Beth Israel Synagogue built in 1940.
 The Turkish-Armenian journalist Hrant Dink was murdered outside the office of Agos Newspaper in Osmanbey in 2007.